xpack/logger-ts/README.md

 # The xPack Logger

-A Node.js CommonJS/ES6 module with a generic console logger class.
+A Node.js CommonJS/ES6 module with a generic console logger class

 ## Project documentation